stared/jekyll-blog-pre-2022/_posts/2016-03-15-data-science-intro-for-math-phys-background.markdown

 If you are still a student - doing an internship may be a great way to get a lot of experience, feedback, confidence and contacts.
 I did mine during my PhD studies (in Europe it is not common to take a break, and a lot of people in academia dissuaded me, but I consider it a wonderful, life-changing experience)[^3].

-To search for offers try googling `data science/scientists intern/internship`, visit some job listings (e.g. [Indeed]( http://www.indeed.com/jobs?q=data+science+intern&l=)).
+To search for offers try googling `data science/scientists intern/internship` and visit some job listings (e.g. [Indeed]( http://www.indeed.com/jobs?q=data+science+intern&l=)).
 Sometimes it makes sense to mail a company even if they don't use words `intern` or `internship` - especially smaller ones may be flexible.
-Some bigger tech companies (Facebook, Google, IBM, Microsoft) offer internships, see:
+Some bigger tech companies (Facebook, Google, IBM, Microsoft) offer internships[^4], see:

 * [What companies have data science internships? - Quora](https://www.quora.com/What-companies-have-data-science-internships)

+Aim at tech companies (to actually work in data science).
 In the [San Francisco] Bay Area (i.e. north of Silicon Valley) there are plenty opportunities to learn data science - it should be your primary destination.
 To work in US you need to get J-1 visa (of course, after they want you), but it's relatively easy (but takes ~2-3 months).

-I think the easiest way is to look for various meeting.
-Especially via [Meetups](http://www.meetup.com/) - look for anything that may fit (data science, R communities, big data etc) and try to start visiting a lot of them (e.g. 3/week) and only afterward you will see which are the most useful.
+Once on-site, start look for various meeting and hackathons, especially via [Meetups](http://www.meetup.com/).
+Search for anything that may fit (data science, R communities, big data etc) and try to visit a lot of events.
 In the Bay Area it is an advantage to be "bold".
-Don't be afraid to asking about or for anything, starting talking to people etc - on the average it will be much better than taking a passive posture.
+So don't be afraid to asking about or for anything, starting talking to people etc - on the average it will be much better than taking a passive posture.
 See also:

 * [A brief guide to tech internships](http://alexeymk.com/a-brief-guide-to-tech-internships/)
 * [How to intern in Silicon Valley with a J1 visa](http://web.archive.org/web/20150413000314/http://blog.sendtoinc.com/2013/12/11/silicon-valley-internship-j1-visa/)
-* [An Intern's Guide to a Summer in the Bay Area](http://alexeymk.com/an-interns-guide-to-a-summer-in-the-bay-area/) (from 2011, so now renting prices are higher)
+* [An Intern's Guide to a Summer in the Bay Area](http://alexeymk.com/an-interns-guide-to-a-summer-in-the-bay-area/) (from 2011, so now renting prices are ~30% higher)

 ## Feed